fhardison/fhardison.github.io/_greek/week-1.md

 Grammar introduced:

-* Nominative and Dative case for 1st and 2nd declention nouns and their adjectives.
+* Nominative and Dative case for 1st and 2nd declention nouns and their adjectives,
-* Genitive case for 1st and 2nd person pronouns.
+* Genitive case for 1st and 2nd person pronouns,
-* Present, 3rd person singular of the 'to be' verb.
+* Present, 3rd person singular of the 'to be' verb,
-* Movable-nu
+* Movable-nu, and
-* Dative case prepositions
+* Dative case prepositions.